Utah Ski History FAQs

 Q: What was the first resort in Utah to install and use mechanized lifts?

-A: To answer the first, question, it is assumed that the term "resort" refers to winter skiing accomodations for locals and out-of-state visitors.
+A: It it is assumed that the term "resort" refers to winter skiing accomodations for locals and out-of-state visitors.
 In this context, Alta was the first to provide uphill chair lift conveyance along with public shelter accommodations.
-The original Collins Lift at Alta began operation to the public in January, 1939.
+The original Collins Lift at Alta began operation to the public in January 1939.
 The ski area itself opened in 1938.
-The first three ski areas to construct chair lifts in Utah are:
+The first three ski areas to construct chair lifts in Utah were:

-• Alta - Started chair lift operation to public during 1938-39 ski season
+• Alta - Started chair lift operation to the public during 1938-39 ski season

-• Snow Basin - Started chair lift operation to public during 1945-46 season.
+• Snowbasin - Started chair lift operation to the public during 1945-46 season

-• Brighton - Started chair lift operation during 1947-48 ski seaon.
+• Brighton - Started chair lift operation during the 1947-48 ski seaon

 For more information about Alta's history, please go to www.altahistory.org Under the "Alta Powder News" menu, select the "Powder News Archives" link and you will be able to access back issues that focus on historical articles.
 Books available through the Engen Museum include For the Love of Skiing - A Visual History, and First Tracks - A Century of Skiing in Utah.

-A: No. Alta was the first ski area in Utah to install a chair lift but not the first in the nation.
+A: No. Alta was the first ski area in Utah to install a chairlift but not the first in the nation.
 Alta's lift was installed in 1938 and was operational in January 1939.
-This actually was the fifth chairlift in the United States, following three lifts installed in Sun Valley, Idaho and one in Laconia, New Hampshire.
+This actually was the fifth chairlift in the United States, following the three lifts installed in Sun Valley, Idaho and one chairlift in Laconia, New Hampshire.

 • The Collins chairlift at Alta was the first operational lift in Utah.
 This lift, along with the Collins Gulch and Collins Face, were named after Charles H. Collins, a successful prospector in Alta.
-The Collins lift was started in 1938 and became operational in 1939.
-Cost of a ride up the lift was 25 cents.
+The Collins lift was constructed in 1938 and became operational in 1939.
+The cost of a ride up the lift was 25 cents.

 • In 1941, Alta constructed a J-Bar (no back) chairlift called the Peruvian Lift.